rupeshtiwari/amazon-q-cde/amazon-q-cde-textract-main/README.md

 #### 6. The CDE is deployed correctly and the documents are being extracted and indexed properly, however Amazon Q is either giving incorrect or irrelevant answers.

-Follow [this page](https://w.amazon.com/bin/view/AmazonPlato/CustomerIssues) to report inaccurate or irrelevant responses.

 #### 7. I am in a hurry to show a demo with this CDE to my customer, is there a pre-deployed Amazon Q for Business Application I can use?

 No. It is recommended that you deploy your own application and create your own data-scource and then deploy the Cloudformation template provided in this repo for demo purposes in your own isengard account.
-You can follow the steps in [this document](https://quip-amazon.com/vtlzABK2QiNL/How-to-Integrate-Midway-Auth-with-Plato-ExpertQ) to setup authentication with Amazon Midway.

 #### 8. I deployed the CDE and my data source has documents, but Amazon Q isn't able to answer questions.